kyleabenson/ansible-role-mssql/README.md

 Role Name
 =========

-This role will perform install and removal of the Microsoft SQL Server and command line tools for RHEL 7.
+This role will perform the following:
+- Install and uninstall of the Microsoft SQL Server

-Future functionality will offer a quick way to create a new DB directly or load in an existing dump.
+- Create, delete, or import (from .sql file) a database
+- Optional command line tools for RHEL 7

 Requirements
 ------------